 - 1 Tether Strap Hook

-- 2 Tether Strap to Child Restraint
+- 2 Tether Strap To Child Restraint

 - 3 Tether Anchor

-Mega Cab® Tether Strap Mounting (Behind Covers)

-LATCH-compatible child restraint systems will be equipped with a rigid bar or a flexible strap on each side.
+Mega Cab® Tether Anchorages (Behind Covers) LATCH-compatible child restraint systems will be equipped with a rigid bar or a flexible strap on each side.
 Each will have a hook or connector to attach to the lower anchorage and a way to tighten the connection to the anchorage.
-Forward-facing child restraints and some rear-facing infant restraints will also be equipped with a tether strap.
+Forward-facing child restraints and some rear-facing child restraints will also be equipped with a tether strap.
 The tether strap will have a hook at the end to attach to the top tether anchorage and a way to tighten the strap after it is attached to the anchorage.

-Center Seat LATCH - Standard Cab/Quad Cab®/Crew Cab Full Bench
+Center Seat LATCH - Regular Cab/Quad Cab®/Crew Cab Full Bench

-Do not install a child restraint in the center position using the LATCH system.
-Use the seat belt and tether anchor to install a child seat in the center seating position.

-Never use the same lower anchorage to attach more than one child restraint.
+- Do not install a child restraint in the center position using the LATCH system.
+This position is not approved for installing child seats using the LATCH attachments.
+You must use the seat belt and tether anchor to install a child seat in the center seating position. - Never use the same lower anchorage to attach more than one child restraint.
 Please refer to "Installing The LATCH-Compatible Child Restraint System" for typical installation instructions.